-By taking time to plan out your day before you start working, you’ll have an idea of what your day holds and you’ll be able to figure out the best way to manage your time.
+Taking time to plan your day before you start working will give you an idea of what your day holds so you can figure out the best way to manage your time and increase productivity.

 This will eliminate stress and cut down on time you waste wondering if you forgot something important.